fluid-project/infusion/README.txt

 This release includes

+	* New data binding framework: the ChangeApplier
+	* Substantial UI Options improvements and refinements, including:
+        - a better user interface
+        - new features: table of contents, contrast and line spacing
+        - configurable strategy for persisting user preferences, using cookies by default
+        - stable API
+    * 3 new Fluid Skinning System themes with graphics: Coal, Slate, and Inverted High Contrast
+    * New preview component: Progress
     * Improved documentation
-    * Complete reorganization of the Source Code
-    * Standardization and normalization of classnames used for selectors and styles
-    * 3 new Fluid Skinning System themes (Coal, Slate, Inverted High Contrast) with master graphics files
-    * UI Options improvements and refinements including
-        - improved user interface for UI Options
-        - new features implemented including table of contents, contrast and line spacing
-        - default persistence strategy using cookies
-        - API solidification
-    * New factoring out and development of Data Binding framework (formerly known as DARApplier)
-    * Progress is now a stand-alone component
+    * Better error handling for the Uploader
+    * Up to date ARIA support for the Reorderer
+    * Consistency across the board: standardized APIs, class names, and source code layout
     * Many bug fixes

 What's in this Release